9 Monkeys of Shaolin

-9 Monkeys of Shaolin is a side-scrolling beat 'em up developed by Russian independent game studio Sobaka Studio and published by Ravenscourt and Buka Entertainment with Teyon in Japan and Sonkwo in China.
+9 Monkeys of Shaolin is a beat 'em up video game developed by Russian developer Sobaka Studio and published by Buka Entertainment and Ravenscourt.
+The game was released on 16 October 2020 for Nintendo Switch, PlayStation 4, Xbox One; and Linux, macOS, and Microsoft Windows via Steam.

-The story recreates the atmosphere of the kung fu movies of the 70s.
+The story recreates the atmosphere of the kung fu films of the 1970s.
 In 9 Monkeys of Shaolin, a fisherman goes to become one of the masters of Shaolin.
 On this way he passes life trials, meets new people with their unique personalities, and learns about revenge and death.
 Some of the people he met become his friends, and some betray him.
 But despite all of the difficulties on the difficult path, he has chosen to strive to leave his mark on history by saving his homeland and the whole world from evil.

 Although the game world tries to adhere to real historical events, places, weapons and characters as much as possible, it also has magic, supernatural beings and other fantasy elements.
 This setting is the combination of real history with mysticism and fables, as it is customary in the Chinese fantasy genre of Wuxia.

 Gameplay

-There are five enemy clans in the in Wokou in the game, one for each chapter.
+9 Monkeys of Shaolin has a 3D side-scrolling progression.
+There are five wokou enemy clans in the game, one for each chapter.
 Each clan leader wears a mask from the Japanese Noh theatre, which reflects their personality.
 The leaders' names are pseudonyms taken from the mask names.

 At the end of each mission, the player gets improvement points that can be spent in the camp of the teaching monk.
 A conversation with him will bring up a single branched technique tree, in which the main improvement subject are different combinations and techniques for each of the three stands.

-Multiplayer is available as a co-op mode of the same story campaign as in single-player mode.
-Two players can participate in the co-op mode, either online or on a local area network.
+Multiplayer is available as a cooperative mode of the same story campaign as in single-player mode.
+Two players can participate in the co-op mode, either online or locally.